redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.3-startup-k8s/README.md

 ```
 {% endraw %}

-Here we can see tasks to accomplish our goals of pushing out a corrected config file, our pull secret, and fixing a bug.
-Once those are complete, we can start up microshift.
+Here, we can see tasks to accomplish the goals of pushing out a corrected CRI-O config file, our pull secret, and fixing a bug.
+Once those have been completed, we can then start up microshift.

 > Note:
 >
 > Our pull secret will be stored securely in Ansible Controller instead of being committed to our repo.

-Once finished, push these files up to Gitea.
+Once these resources have been created, commit and push them up to the git repo.

 ### Step 2 - Adding Our Pull Secret to Ansible Controller